jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Writer David Mamet once said being free from trying to please a group means being open to see Nature with nothing in the way.
 So I embraced being a regular guy and was quite ambitious when writing this book.
 Saying that Techvolution is divided into three parts:

-**I. A New Philosophy**: This part upgrades our philosophy to the Information Age.
+**I. A New Philosophy**: This part upgrades our philosophy to the Internet Age.
 It gets Main Street to see the big picture; that we're all player gods who must use digital tools to solve our own problems.

 **II.
-Building the Life Star**: Explains the new political and economic truth we'll see in the Information Age with technologies like apps, bio-monitors, and big data.
+Building the Life Star**: Explains the new political and economic truth we'll see in the Internet Age with technologies like apps, bio-monitors, and big data.
 With these and other digital tools, we'll be able to create objective definitions of political and economic right and wrong.
 The Life Star will, therefore, remove phantom storytelling from our politics.
 In short, the Life Star will do for politics and economics what scientific instruments did for physics, chemistry, biology, etc. The troubling part is many people won't accept what this new telescope shows us.

 **III.
 Starting Starfleet**: We'll design digital tools totally detached from the Industrial Age.
-As the Industrial Age's material abundance helped us live in so-called "perpetual peace", Information Age products will make our lifestyle one of "perpetual profit."
+As the Industrial Age's material abundance helped us live in so-called "perpetual peace", Internet Age products will make our lifestyle one of "perpetual profit."
 We'll send the massive savings to Musk and his protegees and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."

 ===

 Techvolution A New Philosophy has a pretty high goal.
 So, I want to be crystal clear about its purpose.
-We're in the new and wondrous Information Age.
+We're in the new and wondrous Internet Age.
 But we're using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.

 We need a new ruling philosophy.
 One built on the accomplishments of the past, but that factors in all the wondrous possibilities of digital technology.
 We need a philosophy that unites Main Street to again see the big picture; that they're player gods whose choices determine the health of their society.
 Watching TV isn't politics.
 Making good choices is politics.
 You should still vote and debate what's best for your community.
 But using digital tools to improve your life is your most potent political power.
 If other people don't follow, get them on board.
 If they yell out in Twitter comments that "you can't change the world!" leave them behind.
 Evolution sure will.